muratk3n/thirdwave/en/README.md

 ---

-MSM do you really have to have the doctor talking abt the man's heart muscles, contraction etc..

----

 @H2Standard

 Loop Energy and BayoTech have entered into a #hydrogen vehicle deployment agreement focusing on #fuelcell vehicles and #h2 infrastructure.
 Purpose is to build 360-degree ecosystem incl service providers, fueling solutions and component suppliers.